areebaka/neetcode-submissions/README.md

 Working through **NeetCode 150** one problem at a time.

-Learning DSA with Python and trying to actually understand what I'm doing before moving on to the next problem.
-Baby steps. 🫡
+Learning DSA with Python to make peace with leetcode, one tiny brain cell at a time 🎀 ...and slowly convincing my brain that this is, in fact, a normal thing to do 😭

 ## 🧠 Topics